-- 1. Fill the rotary floor machine tank from the Automatic Dispenser, or properly mixed chemical to determine the recommended amount of cleaning solution in the tank. - 2.
-Divide the floor area into 6 ft. x 6 ft. sections. - 3.
-Check the cord and plug end before inserting it into the outlet. - 4.
-Start in the far right corner of the area to be cleaned. - 5.
-Apply the solution while moving from right to left. - 6.
-Move the machine 1/2 of its diameter toward you and move from left to right. - 7.
-Make sure the carpet is dry before you re-vacuum it to ensure the complete removal of any solution residue. - 8.
-Clean, wipe dry and return all of the equipment to storage.
+- 1. Wear appropriate PPE listed above. - 2.
+Fill the rotary floor machine tank from the Automatic Dispenser, or properly mixed chemical to determine the recommended amount of cleaning solution in the tank. - 3.
+Divide the floor area into 6 ft. x 6 ft. sections. - 4.
+Check the cord and plug end before inserting it into the outlet. - 5.
+Start in the far-right corner of the area to be cleaned. - 6.
+Apply the solution while moving from right to left. - 7.
+Move the machine 1/2 of its diameter toward you and move from left to right. - 8.
+Make sure the carpet is dry before you re-vacuum it to ensure the complete removal of any solution residue. - 9.
+Clean, wipe dry and return all the equipment to storage.